lasantha13/XAI-CDSS-Taxonomy/README.md

 ---

 ## How to Use the Taxonomy
+To select suitable XAI techniques for an AI-CDSS using the XAI user guide table (Table 3, Table 4, Table 5), users must answer five key questions related to their system.
 1. What is the input data type of the CDSS?
 2. What is the output type of the CDSS?
 3. Should the explanation be designed for a specific AI model or work across different models?